• Skip to primary navigation

 Geranium Flowers

-The first commercial distillation of the leaves of geranium took place in France in the early 1700’s 1.
-Chemists had to find the best varieties to cultivate for geranium essential oil’s production.
-Only ten strands of geranium essential oil from seven hundred different varieties of the plant ended up as essential oils.
+The first commercial distillation of geranium took place in France in the early 1700’s 1.
+Chemists had to first find the best plant varieties to cultivate for effective essential oil production.
+Only ten strands of geranium (from a choice of seven hundred different varieties), ended up as essential oils.

 Normal garden geranium produces too little oil for extraction.
 You would need around 300-500 kg of plants to make 1 kg of the essential oil, which can be quite expensive.

-13 Geranium Essential Oil Uses and Benefits
+13 Geranium Essential Oil Benefits and Uses

 If you have Geranium essential oil in your collection (or are thinking about it!), let me tell you that Geranium oil has many beautiful uses.